therror/serr/README.md

 # serr
 Convert node Errors to several flavours and ready for serialization, because some error instance properties are not enumerable and cannot be magically serialized
  * to plain javascript Objects
- * to fully qualified string
+ * to a string

- * to a descriptive message
+Furthermore, some awful libraries do not return errors. `serr` makes a best effort to serialize their no "errors" as something understandable

 ## Install
 ```sh